- Find out more about how the SEERIH programme of professional learning is constructed

-- New for February 2017.
-PLAN is a set of resources produced to enable teachers to have a clearer understanding of National Curriculum (England) expectations for meeting the standard in scienceIt’s always great to come across something that's hot off the press, inspires or fascinates you.
-Here is a sample of things we’re proud to share with you that should stimulate your thinking http://www.ase.org.uk/resources/primary/plan/
+- PLAN is a set of resources produced to enable teachers to have a clearer understanding of National Curriculum (England) expectations for meeting the standard in scienceIt’s always great to come across something that's hot off the press, inspires or fascinates you.
+Here is a sample of things we’re proud to share with you that should stimulate your thinking http://www.ase.org.uk/resources/primary/plan/ (February 2017)

 - Focused assessment plans and examples now available courtesy of Sarah Earle (Bath Spa University) and the Primary Science Teaching Trust https://pstt.org.uk/resources/curriculum-materials/assessment (September 2016)